 Philo-sophia – Love of Wisdom

-In our journey toward the development of an environmentally moral education, we ground our work in three pillars: Development, Practice (Implementation), and Dissemination being the foundation of everything we do (to read more about this model, click here).
+In our journey toward the development of an environmentally moral education, we ground our work in three pillars: Development, Delivery, and Dissemination being the foundation of everything we do (to read more about this model, click here).

 The dissemination of our research and findings takes many forms, including: presenting at conferences, symposiums, and events; publications in journals, books, and websites; ongoing research projects; and professional development partnerships.